-Independent auditors' report (Contd) To the member of Warwyck Phoenix PCC
+Independent auditors' report (Contd)

 Report on the Audit of the Financial Statements (Contd)

 Information Other than the Financial Statements and Auditors' Report Thereon ("Other Information") (Contd)

 Corporate Governance Report

 Our responsibility under the Financial Reporting Act is to report on the compliance with the Code of Corporate Governance disclosed in the annual report and assess the explanations given for non-compliance with any requirements of the Code.
 From our assessment of the disclosures made on Corporate Governance in the annual report, the Company has, pursuant to section 75 of the Financial Reporting Act, complied with the requirements of the Code.